filipecabaco/basset-hound/README.md

 * If file does not exist, creates file with specified name
 * If target specified is a folder, creates file `out`

+#### Aggregate Type

+Defined using `-a` or `--aggregate` followed by the following options:

+* Source - `-a source` - Aggregate that will return Map(Source, Map(Heuristic, Result))
+* Heuristic - `-a heuristic` - Aggregate that will return Map(Heuristic, Map(Source, Result))
+* Score - `-a score` - Aggregate that will return Map(Source, Map(Line, Result))

+Note: When you aggregate on score, the score is summed by line and the candidate is the full line.
+On pretty print we remove the line

 #### Output Type

 Defined using `-t` or `--type` followed by the following options: